 BMW riders from around the country and beyond send components to Virginia Motorrad for repair.
 Transmissions, final drives, engines, water pumps, we see it all.
 For technical articles on these components, look at Anton's website.

 Transmissions: Airhead circlip grooves are cut on site.
-Gearing modifications are available for Airhead.
+Low 1st gear and tall 5th gear are available for Airheads.
 General overhaul and repair for all 1970 through present.
-Correction of 'skipping' problem or input shaft wear on 1994~2000 Oilheads.
+Correction of 'skipping' problem or input shaft gear wear on 1994~2000 Oilheads.
 Stripped spline repair on 1150-style 6-speeds.
-Some custom gear ratios including hybrid Enduro transmissions with overdrive 6th.
+Hybrid Enduro transmissions with overdrive 6th.
+Many used parts are available to cosmetically improve scuffed and fuel-stained housings.
+You can see a brief walk-through of an Airhead transmission overhaul here.

 K water pumps: Small job but someone has to do it; overhaul is about a quarter the cost of a new pump and is very reliable.
 The right tools aren't worth buying for you to just do the job once.